 Number of Inmate Medical and Psychiatric Inpatient Hospital Days Under Discussion

-Average Cost per Inmate Booked per Day for Medical and Health Services Below Target
+Average Cost per Inmate Booked per Day for Medical and Health Services Meeting Target

-Percent of Offenders Receiving Timely Histories and Physicals: Juveniles (within 96 hours of incarceration) and Adults (by 14th day of incarceration) Meeting Targets
+Percent of Offenders Receiving Timely Histories and Physicals: Juveniles Meeting Target and Adults Below Target

 Number of Inmate Medical and Psychiatric Inpatient Hospital Days

 CHS previously contracted with Santa Clara County to provide psychiatric beds.
 This contractual arrangement was terminated in January 2016.
-The opening of Behavioral Health Pods (BHP) to stabilize and prevent deterioration has lowered psychiatric inpatient hospital days; however, severely mentally ill inmates require an acute inpatient psychiatric facility.
-Therefore, the drop in utilization does not reflect the need.
-CHS is currently in negotiations with potential vendors to develop a Lanterman Petris Short (LPS) Unit within the correctional facility for the acutely mentally ill.
-A new performance measure in conjunction with the LPS unit, and revised number of medical and psychiatric inpatient days will be determined during Fall 2018.
+The drop in utilization does not reflect the need.
+CHS recently executed a contract with Liberty Healthcare Corporation to open an Acute Stabilization Unit (ASU), within the jail.
+The new unit opened in October 2018.
+A new performance measure in conjunction with Liberty Healthcare Corporation and revised number of medical and psychiatric inpatient days will be determined for FY 2019-20.